soi-20/brains/_posts/2018-12-05-the-two-narratives.md

 I created two theories to explain the difference of investing perspectives between Marc Andreessen and Peter Thiel.

+### Game of Window

-1. Window Game Theory: There are lot's of rooms in this building, and there are lots of treatures in those rooms.
+There are lot's of rooms in this building, and there are lots of treatures in those rooms.
 You may know how many gold in some rooms, but you won't know when will it open.
 You need good tools and good timing to get those rewards.

+### Game of Moat

-2. Moat Game Theory: You create another building, another layer of game.
+You create another building, another layer of game.
 You create new rooms others hard to even find it.

 ## Marc Andreessen: Compete In the Window of Game

 On Marc's philosophy that software is eating the world, and timing is everything.
 We can also call it "The Window Game Theory".